 Washington, DC 20555-0001

-Several sample calculations for estimating the burial/disposition cost for both options are presented, demonstrating the use of the data contained in this NUREG.
+Several sample calculations for estimating the burial/disposition cost for each of the options are presented, demonstrating the use of the data contained in this NUREG.
 This revision compares 2016 to 2012 costs.
 NUREG 1307 was not published during the regular issuance cycle of 2014.

-Estimated disposal costs for 2012 using only the Washington disposal site, which accepts LLW from members of the Northwest and Rocky Mountain Compacts, are about 9 percent lower for the reference PWR and 10 percent lower for the reference BWR when compared to 2010 costs.
-The decreases in disposal costs were driven by increases in the environmental site surveillance fee.
+Estimated disposal costs for 2016 using only the Washington disposal site, which accepts LLW from members of the Northwest and Rocky Mountain Compacts, are about 19-percent higher for the reference PWR and 8.7-percent higher for the reference BWR when compared to 2012 costs.
+The increases in disposal costs were driven by increases in the environmental site surveillance fee.
 The increase in the PWR disposal cost was also due to a revision in the treatment of combustible waste to be consistent with the basis document NUREG/CR-0130 "Technology, Safety and Costs of Decommissioning a Reference Pressurized Water Reactor Power Station".
-Disposal costs for the option in which a portion of decommissioning LLW is disposed of at a non-compact disposal facility are about 12 percent higher for the PWR and 11 percent higher for the BWR when compared to 2010 costs.
-The increases are due to increases in the non-compact disposal facility rates.
+Disposal costs for the option in which a portion of decommissioning LLW is disposed of at a non-compact disposal facility are about 10-percent higher for the PWR and 9.7-percent higher for the BWR when compared to 2012 costs.
+The increases are predominantly due to increases in the non-compact facility disposal rates.

-For plants that have no disposal site available for Class B and C LLW (e.g., plants not located within the Atlantic and Northwest Compacts), NUREG-1307, Revision 15, assumes that the cost for disposal of this waste is the same as that for the Clive, Utah, disposal facility and for Class B and C LLW, the cost would be the same as that for the Andrews County, Texas, disposal facility including accounting for out-of-compact fees.
+For plants that have no disposal site available within their designated LLW Compact, NUREG-1307, Revision 16, assumes conservatively that the cost for disposal of Class A LLW is the same as that for the Clive, Utah, disposal facility and for Class B and C LLW, the cost would be the same as that for the Andrews County, Texas, disposal facility including accounting for out-of-compact fees.
 As new disposal options become available, they will be incorporated into subsequent revisions of NUREG-1307.